ryannyunn/localeats-3000/README.md

 ## Usage

-Enter in a search query along with either a neighborhood to search within or simply use your current location.
+Enter in a search query along with a neighborhood to search within, or simply use your current location.
 Once the results are loaded, a map of all the relevant venues will appear.
 Click on any of the points to learn more about a certain venue.
 Explore the city like a local!

 ## License